In this guide

 - Your appetite for risk (and aversion to short-term losses).

-Generally, the younger you are, the more weighting you can give to growth assets in your portfolio because you have time to ride out short-term market fluctuations.
-While this holds true for retirement savings held in your super fund, you may need to increase your allocation to more conservative cash investments outside super to cover shorter-term goals such as a car or holiday.
+Generally, the younger you are, the more weight you can give to growth assets in your core portfolio because you have time to ride out short-term market fluctuations.

 In practice, your personal risk tolerance will determine the most appropriate mix of growth and defensive assets as you move through life.